Adding Customers, Leads & Customer Groups

 Use Default: To use the default template set for this account.

 Custom: To use a custom invoice template that you have created.
-See the Templating document for information on how to create custom templates.

 System: To use a system template.